ethereumjs/ethereumjs-monorepo/packages/tx/docs/classes/LegacyTransaction.md

 ▸ **serialize**(): `Uint8Array`

-Returns the serialized encoding of the EIP-2930 transaction.
+Returns the serialized encoding of the legacy transaction.

-Format: `0x01 || rlp([chainId, nonce, gasPrice, gasLimit, to, value, data, accessList, signatureYParity (v), signatureR (r), signatureS (s)])`
+Format: `rlp([nonce, gasPrice, gasLimit, to, value, data, v, r, s])`

-Note that in contrast to the legacy tx serialization format this is not valid RLP any more due to the raw tx type preceding and concatenated to the RLP encoding of the values.
+For an unsigned tx this method uses the empty Uint8Array values for the signature parameters `v`, `r` and `s` for encoding.
+For an EIP-155 compliant representation for external signing use Transaction.getMessageToSign.

 #### Returns